bcgov/fasstr/README.md

 To group analyses by water, or hydrologic, years instead of calendar years, if desired, you can use `water_year = TRUE` within most functions (default is `water_year = FALSE`).
 A water year can be defined as a 12-month period that comprises a complete hydrologic cycle (wet seasons can typically cross calendar year), typically starting with the month with minimum flows (the start of a new water recharge cycle).
 As water years commonly start in October, the default water year is October for `fasstr`.
 If another start month is desired, you can choose is using the `water_year_start` argument (numeric month) to designate the water year time period.
 The water year label is designated by the year it ends in (e.g. water year 2000 goes from Oct 1, 1999 to Sep 30, 2000).
 Start, end and excluded years will be based on the specified water year.

-For your own analyses, you can add date variables to your dataset using the `add_date_variables()` function.
+For your own analyses, you can add date variables to your dataset using the `add_date_variables()` or `add_seasons()` functions.

 #### Drainage Basin Area

-Yield runoff statistics calculated in the some of the functions require an upstream drainage basin area (in sq. km) using the `basin_area` argument, where required.
+Yield runoff statistics (in millimetres) calculated in the some of the functions require an upstream drainage basin area (in sq. km) using the `basin_area` argument, where required.
 If no basin areas are supplied, all yield results will be `NA`.
 To apply a basin area (10 sqkm for example) to all daily observations, set the argument as `basin_area = 10`.
 If there are multiple stations or groups to apply multiple basin areas (using the `groups` argument), set them individually using this option: `basin_area = c("08NM116" = 795,  "08NM242" = 22)`.
 If a STATION\_NUMBER column exists with HYDAT station numbers, the function will automatically use the basin areas provided in HYDAT, if available, so `basin_area` is not required.
 For your own analyses, you can add basin areas to your dataset using the `add_basin_area()` function.

 #### Handling Missing Dates

 With the use of the `ignore_missing` argument in most function, you can decide how to handle dates with missing flow values in calculations.
 When you set `ignore_missing = TRUE` a statistic will be calculated for a given year, all years, or month regardless of if there are missing flow values.
 When `ignore_missing = FALSE` the returned value for the period will be `NA` if there are missing values.

+Some functions have an argument called `complete_years` which can be used, when set to `TRUE`, to filter out years that have partial datasets (for seasonal or other reasons) and only years with full data are used to calculate statistics.

 Examples
 --------